 In the Douro Valley, a region wine lovers know for its rocky schist soils and staggering views, port wines reign.
 But the same grapes used for them—such as Tinta Roriz, sometimes called Aragonez and known as Tempranillo in Spain, and Touriga Nacional, considered Portugal’s noblest grape—are now being turned into elegant non-fortified wines.

 Despite seemingly unexpected, it comes as no surprise to those in the know that 3 of the 4 best wines in the world according to Wine Spectator are Portuguese, though it is by no means an easy accomplishment.
-This a direct result of Portuguese wine producers' great competence and professionalism, allied to brilliant national and foreign enologists dedicated to achieving quality results and taking advantage of the unique grape varieties and "Terroir".
+This is a direct result of Portuguese wine producers' great competence and professionalism, allied to brilliant national and foreign enologists dedicated to achieving quality results and taking advantage of the unique grape varieties and "Terroir".

 It's not the first time these references are highlighted worldwide, but this enormous honour is definitely worthy immense praise.